AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 * The user account used to launch the utility must have permissions to create mappings.
 * You can edit mappings.

-1. Navigate to the PI Data Archive details page in the PI to OCS Agent Configuration Utility.
+1. Navigate to the PI Data Archive details page in the PI to Data Hub Agent Configuration Utility.

 1. Click the pencil icon next to the **PI Mapping** field.